seanshahkarami/docker-image-pull-size/README.md

 This tool helps you estimate how much data will be used when pulling a sequence of images and caching layers.

+_This is a super early prototype and mostly for my own use!_

 ## Usage

 ```sh